rustprooflabs/pgdd-ui/README.md

 in a user-friendly, SQL-not-required interface.
 This makes sharing the database's documentation with all business users a breeze.

+> Warning: Breaking changes made after commit `b256da7` (v0.2) in order to better support PgDD v0.4 (pgx rewrite).
+Use `sqitch revert` to remove the legacy PgDD-UI database objects and re-deploy from scratch.

 ## Requirements

-Requires PostgreSQL with the [PgDD (v0.3+) extension installed](https://github.com/rustprooflabs/pgdd).
+Requires PostgreSQL with the [PgDD (v0.4+) extension installed](https://github.com/rustprooflabs/pgdd).
 The PgDD extension is installed per-database (true for all
 Postgres extensions) so the PgDD-UI is also scoped per-database.

 ```